guyzmo/git-repo/README.md

         type = gitlab
         token = YourSuperPrivateKey
         fqdn = gitlab.example.org
+        # Set this only if you use a self-signed certificate and experience problems
+        insecure = true

 Finally, to make it really cool, you can make a few aliases in your gitconfig: